box/developer.box.com/guides/retention-policies/index.md

 you can choose to have the content automatically deleted or for the policy to be removed.

+## Extend Retention for a File

+Files under retention can have their retention date extended by [updating][extend-retention] the `disposition_at` field's value with a future date.
+Once the date has been extended, it cannot be reverted or changed to be prior to the new date.

 ## Required Scopes

 Before using any of the Retention Policy APIs, an application must have the [GCM